 - 1. Visual Aids-2 or 3 sets of Creation Cards (18 cards per set; need to be printed and cut apart)

 - 2. Some blank cards

 - 3. Bag of water

 - 4. Cloth to clean up water

-- 5. Large paper to write a plan

 Facilitator Instructions: Place a bag of water in the room in a place where it won't damage anything as it flows out but where students will notice it.
 Make a small pinhole in the bag and leave the water running out while you start the lesson.
 Make sure the hole is big enough that water will flow out fast enough to catch the students' attention.
 Start the lesson and complete this example when someone notices the water.